FrengkyG/learn-flutter/Flutter The Complete Guide/readme.md

 - Debugging using print, debug mode vs code, dart dev tools

 ##### My Thoughts :
-I learned a lot about basic widgets and darts.
+I learned a lot about basic widgets and dart syntax.
 Especially about stateless and stateful widget.
 I already know state is very important in flutter, so today I am grateful to learn about that.
 Debugging using vscode is something new for me and i'm happy with this course section because a lot of information I can see using vscode debugging.
 Lastly, I'm a little bit overwhelmed in dividing the widget into custom widgets and how the data is passed through the constructor.
 I hope I can understand more in custom widgets

 ###### Last Chapter : #70